 Admission requirements: Same as for master’s degree.

-Program requirements: Successful passage of a qualifying examination or an earned M.S. with thesis in an appropriate discipline, a comprehensive examination, and dissertation defense.
+Program requirements: Successful completion of a qualifying examination or an earned M.S. with thesis in an appropriate discipline, a comprehensive examination, and dissertation defense.
 As the qualifying exam is meant to be equivalent to the M.S. degree, the examination must be taken no later than the first semester following the completion of eighteen credits of coursework.
 This examination is intended to assess a student’s potential to perform satisfactorily at the doctoral level.
 A minimum of 72 credits is required, 18 to 28 of which may be earned through dissertation research (NEU 699).
 Up to 30 transfer credits will be accepted for students who have already earned an M.S. degree.
-Registration in NEU 581 and 582 is required for one year, and successful completion of NEU 502, 503, and 504 are required.
+Registration in NEU 581 and 582 is required for one year, and successful completion of NEU 502, 503, and 504 are required, as well as PSY 532 and one additional statistics or computational analysis course.
 Depending on a student’s previous training and experience, certain requirements may be waived at the discretion of the student’s dissertation committee and the Graduate School.
-Students may also be required to take PSY 532 to remedy deficiencies in background.
 In the final semester, a formal presentation of thesis research is required in 581/582.

 Postbaccalaureate Certificate in Interdisciplinary Neuroscience

-A student who does not seek a neuroscience degree, but instead wants official recognition that he/she has specific training and instruction in neuroscience, can receive a Postbaccalureate Certificate in Interdisciplinary Neuroscience.
+A student who does not seek a neuroscience degree, but instead wants official recognition that he/she has specific training and instruction in neuroscience, can receive a Postbaccalaureate Certificate in Interdisciplinary Neuroscience.